HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration/index.md

-# Configure HCL Leap deployment with an existing DX environment
+# HCL Leap configuration for the integration with HCL Digital Experience

 The following is a configuration of the integration of HCL Leap with the existing DX environment.